Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Challenges to Consider
 - Technical challenges in implementing DAO structures and voting mechanisms.
 - Ensuring inclusive participation from all community members.
-- - Address potential governance issues that may arise.
+- Addressing potential governance issues that may arise.

 ## Next Steps for DAO Formation
 - Engage in ongoing discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.